Alimony in Texas

 Spousal maintenance involves payments set by the court during the divorce per Texas law.
 The benefits of this model include the following:

-- Terms tend to be short.
-Texas laws don’t allow for long alimony payments.
-Your agreement is typically finished in a few years.
+• Terms tend to be short.
+Texas laws don’t allow for long payment durations.
+The payment plan is typically finished in several years.

 What is reimbursement alimony in Texas?